-The obvious solution to this “disorder” is to pitch kids into the forest — but what if their lives are less filled with forests and more concerned with concrete jungles?
-How do you bring nature back to city kids, and how do you re-incorporate wildness into urban lives?
+The obvious solution to this “disorder” is to pitch kids into the forest — but what if they live in concrete jungles?
+How do you bring the natural world to city kids, and how do you help them connect to our environment?

 Here are five fabulous ideas to get you started:

-1. Seek out the centers.
 Nature centers, botanical gardens — even a large greenhouse would do in a pinch, but basically anywhere your child can be immersed in the sights, smells, and pure air of hundreds of plants.
-There’s something inherently good about being amidst plant life like this, even if you don’t believe the nature deficit disorder mumbo jumbo.
+There’s something inherently good about being amidst plant life, even if you don’t believe the nature-deficit disorder mumbo-jumbo.
 And if you do?

-Studies are emerging to back you up and indicate that being around plants reduces stress, improves concentration, and increases compassion.
-Even if your little ones visit these places just once or twice a month they will be a welcome respite from cold sidewalks and glass skyscrapers.
+Studies are emerging that indicate that being around plants and spending time in nature reduces stress, improves concentration, and increases compassion.
+Even if your little ones visit these places just once or twice a month, they will be a welcome respite from cement sidewalks and glass skyscrapers.

-3. Take it outside.
-Getting back into nature doesn’t have to be a big, complicated planned outing.
-Use what you have!
+Getting back into nature doesn’t have to be a big, complicated, planned outing.
 If you’re fortunate enough to have a backyard, even a tiny one, use it!
-Eat at the picnic table, or set up a pup-tent for outdoor overnights.
-If you are stuck with just a balcony or patio, bring as much of the natural world into it as possible, plants, hanging baskets, a bird feeder anything that will help your child connect to the world beyond the bars.
+Eat at the picnic table, or set up a pup tent for backyard campouts.
+Even with just a balcony or patio, you can bring in some of the natural world with potted plants, hanging flower baskets, bird feeders, squirrel feeders — anything that will help your child connect to the natural world.

-4. Bring it on in.
-Take your kids outside as much as possible, but also try to bring the outdoors in for those days when a visit to the botanical gardens or a backyard campout just aren’t going to happen (and let’s be honest…some weeks those days are every day).
-House plants that the kids are responsible for watering, a small pet, and even a goldfish can breathe life into a staid apartment, and bring no end of fascination for young minds.
+Take your kids outside as much as possible, but also try to bring the outdoors in for those days when a visit to the botanical gardens or an outdoor overnight just aren’t possible (and let’s be honest; some weeks, those days are every day).
+House plants that the kids are responsible for watering, an aquascaping project, or a small pet — even a goldfish — can breathe life into a city apartment and fascinate young minds.
 Any small way to observe the intricacies of the natural world has the potential to be amazingly beneficial.

-5. Rethink movie night.
 Instead of wading through the latest cartoon offerings trying to parse the appropriate from the borderline inappropriate (Mature double entendres!
 Archaic gender constructs!
-Cartoon violence!) think about clicking over to the documentary genre instead.
+Cartoon violence!), think about clicking over to the documentary genre instead.

-Children like adults, are naturally fascinated by the world around them, and watching a documentary won’t seem at all dry – on the contrary!
-Learning about life in the depths of the ocean, or in the heart of the wilds of Africa may just spark a lifelong interest in biology, animal care, or even climate change and conservation.
-Give your kids a chance to satisfy curiosity about our environment, even if they can’t get their hands on as much of it as they’d like.
+Children are naturally fascinated by the world around them, and watching a documentary won’t seem at all dry.
+On the contrary, learning about life in the depths of the ocean or in the wilds of Africa may just spark a lifelong interest in biology, animal care, or even climate change and conservation.
+Give your kids a chance to satisfy their curiosity about our environment, even if they can’t get their hands on as much of it as they’d like.